gohugoio/hugo/content/getting-started/installing.md

 * <i class="icon-linux"></i> Linux
 * <i class="icon-freebsd"></i> FreeBSD

-Hugo may also be compiled from source wherever the Go compiler tool chain can run; e.g., DragonFly BSD, OpenBSD, Plan&nbsp;9, and Solaris.
-See <http://golang.org/doc/install/source> for the full set of supported combinations of target operating systems and compilation architectures.
+Hugo may also be compiled from source wherever the Go compiler tool chain can run; e.g., on other operating systems such as DragonFly BSD, OpenBSD, Plan&nbsp;9, Solaris, and others.
+See <https://golang.org/doc/install/source> for the full set of supported combinations of target operating systems and compilation architectures.

 ## Quick Install